braintree/card-validator/README.md

 }
 ```

 You can optionally pass `maxLength` as a property of an object as a second argument.
 This will override the default behavior to use the card type's max length property and mark any cards that exceed the max length as invalid.

 If a card brand has a normal max length that is shorter than the passed in max length, the validator will use the shorter one.
+For instance, if a `maxLength` of `16` is provided, the validator will still use `15` as the max length for American Express cards.

 ```javascript
 valid.number(<Maestro Card with 19 Digits>, {maxLength: 16});